 The Group and the Bank has elected not to adopt these standards, revisions and interpretations in advance of their effective dates.
-The Group and the Bank anticipates that the adoption of all other standards, revisions and interpretations will have no material impact on the financial statements of the Group and the Bank in the period of initial application.
+The Group and the Bank anticipates that the adoption of all other standards, revisions and interpretations will have no material impact on the financial statements of the Group and the Bank in the period of initial application, except for IFRS 16 as mentioned above.